 But that doesn’t mean the cruise lines are only after your wallet.
 While nearly every cruise line prohibits your bringing beer or liquor aboard the ship to drink, many will let you bring some wine or champagne.

 It likely won’t quench your thirst for the entire cruise, but it’s good to know that if you want to save a few bucks, then you can bring at least some alcohol aboard on your own.

 To help you sort out what you can and can’t bring, we’ve gone through the trouble of rounding up each cruise line’s alcohol policy.
-The language below comes straight from each cruise line’s website.

 Azamara Club Cruises Alcohol Policy

-Azamara Club Cruises offers a wide selection of international liquors, beer and fine wines onboard.
+According to the website: “Azamara Club Cruises offers a wide selection of international liquors, beer and fine wines onboard.
 You may bring your own favorite liquor, beer or wine for private consumption in your suite or stateroom.
-If you wish to consume your liquor, beer or wine in any shipboard restaurant, bar or dining venue, each bottle is subject to a corkage fee of $10.
+If you wish to consume your liquor, beer or wine in any shipboard restaurant, bar or dining venue, each bottle is subject to a corkage fee of $10.”

 Carnival Alcohol Policy

 One of the most popular cruise lines in the world, Carnival’s alcohol policy is in line with what you usually find on mass-market lines.

 Carnival allows you to bring on one 750 ml bottle of wine or champagne, per adult 21 years or older.
 The bottle must be sealed and unopened.
 All other alcohol — including beer and spirits — are not allowed and will be confiscated.

 A corkage fee of $15 applies for each bottle if you decide to drink it in the dining room, bar, or another restaurant.
 There’s no fee for drinking it in your cabin.